|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Principle of Integration

-Curricular material will be integrated within and between all four years of the curriculum while threading both clinical and basic science throughout the four years.
+Curricular material is integrated within and between all four years of the curriculum while threading both clinical and basic science throughout the four years.
 This is so that our students experience the curriculum as an integrated whole.
 The curriculum explicitly defines learning outcomes and competencies that can be measured.
 These outcomes and competencies reflect a building of attitudes, knowledge, and skill level across the four years so that students progress along a continuum of depth of understanding of content and the adoption and mastering of skills.
 Our integrated curriculum welcomes every student into the profession of medicine on day one, and the values and behaviors we desire of our graduating students will be cultivated by our faculty and medical educational program.
 We make every effort to assure every student becomes the best physician possible.

 Principle of Collaboration